 - When shopping for a newborn buy the clothes in a small amount.
 I know I said kids will need a lot of change of clothes but not for newborns because they grow very quickly.
 You won’t need a lot of newborn size clothing.

 - If you aren’t sure of your baby’s size, buy a larger size as babies grow very quickly and will fit the large clothes soon.
-When it comes to footwear and Kicks for Kids this rule doesn’t apply to buying the wrong size shoe for your kid is a bad idea.
+When it comes to footwear and Kicks for Kids this rule doesn’t apply to buy the wrong size shoe for your kid is a bad idea.
 Read more about that here.

 - Buy clothes and accessories made with soft fabric.
 Newborn babies have sensitive skin.
 Some experts recommend all cotton, although soft cotton blends also work for many babies.
 Organic fabric is often softer than either of them, although usually pricier.
 “Tagless” clothing, where size and washing information are printed on the back of the neck, sometimes causes skin irritation.
 If you notice your baby has redness in the area, switch to clothing with tags—you can always cut them out.It may be tempting to get your little one a pair of blue jeans just like yours, complete with button fly.
 But unless they have a stretchy elastic waistband, it won’t be fun getting them on your baby.